testcontainers/testcontainers-site/content/desktop/docs.md

 ![Testcontainers Desktop overview](../images/tcd_overview.png)

 Open source Testcontainers libraries must remain self-sufficient to write and run tests, from desktop to CI.
 Testcontainers Desktop, as an optional desktop-only app, focuses on improving the developer experience.
-The features of Testcontainers Desktop are broken down into three main categories:
+The features of Testcontainers Desktop are broken down into four main categories:

 1. Select a container runtime
 2. Debug Testcontainers-based services
+3. Manage the lifecycle of containers
-3. Track and analyze test sessions
+4. Track and analyze test sessions

 ## Installation and sign-in